-Valetta, the capital of Malta is a must see.
+Valetta, the capital of Malta is a must see during your 5 days in Malta.
 The architecture is great, with all the unique balconies on all of the houses.
 The balconies are called ‘gallarija’ and are different colours, something I haven’t seen anywhere else.
 Then the long streets down to the bottom of the steep roads are incredible to see.
 It is full of old churches, viewpoints and has an impressive fort at the tip of it.

 St John’s Co-Cathedral